 Well, just like you (hopefully!) wouldn’t try to assemble that new IKEA end table without understanding the pieces you’re working with, you wouldn’t attempt to write an entire song without knowing all the different parts at your disposal.
 Right?

-So, in this epic guide, we’ll talk about each of these 7 different parts – plus the 4 common song structures that use them – so you have everything you need to write better songs!
+So, in this epic guide, we’ll talk about each of these 7 different parts of a song in order – plus the 4 common song structures that use them – so you have everything you need to write better songs!

 Improve your songwriting by mastering piano.